SEC Adopts New Rules on Investment Company Use of Derivatives

 - Backtesting.
 The DRMP must provide for backtesting – at least weekly - of the fund’s daily VaR calculation model, by comparing the fund’s gain or loss that occurred each day during the tested period with the corresponding VaR calculation.

 - Internal Reporting and Escalation.
 The DRMP must identify the circumstances under which those persons responsible for portfolio management are informed of the operation of the DRMP.
-It also must specifiy when the “designated risk manager,” or DRM, who as discussed below is responsible for administering the DRMP, informs the fund’s board of the material risks of fund’s derivative use (discussed below), including the risks of the fund exceeding its Guidelines, as well as the results of the stress tests.
+It also must specify when the “designated risk manager,” or DRM, who as discussed below is responsible for administering the DRMP, informs the fund’s board of the material risks of fund’s derivative use (discussed below), including the risks of the fund exceeding its Guidelines, as well as the results of the stress tests.

 - DRMP Periodic Reviews.
 The DRM is required to review the DRMP at least annually to evaluate the DRMP’s effectiveness and to reflect changes in risk over time.
 This periodic review must also review the VaR calculation model and evaluate the continued appropriateness of the “designated reference portfolio” (discussed below).